Sathwikkolli/OneClass/README.md

 ```
 ## Installation

-Clone this repository to your workspace using the following command:
+# Clone this repository to your workspace using the following command:
 git clone https://github.com/issflab/speaker-specific-ASD.git

+# Create the conda environment from the provided YAML file:
 conda env create -f environment.yml

+# Activate the environment:
 conda activate oneclasssvm

 ### Tutorial